 I am not sure if you can carry a Durian with you without offending your fellow passengers and respective customs officers.
 However, you can carry the flavor of Durian in the form of:

 I am not a Durian fan.
-I tried it during my first visit to Singapore but have felt no urge to try it since.
+I tried it during my first visit, but have felt no urge to try it since.
 They say you either love or you hate Durian.
-In case you love Durian, these are the good options to carry back home.
+In case you love Durian, these are good options to carry back home.
 It is also a good option for those who have never tasted Durian before.

 TWG Tea Products